SahilGuptaa28/accredian-enterprise-clone/README.md

 ## What I would improve with more time

-1. Replace `leads.json` with MongoDB Atlas or Supabase for persistent storage.
+1. Replace `leads.json` with MongoDB Atlas or Supabase for persistent storage so lead submissions work reliably in production deployments on Vercel.
 2. Add email notifications after form submission.
 3. Use actual brand logos and optimise them with `next/image`.
 4. Add scroll-triggered animations using Intersection Observer.